 As someone who loves to travel, Jeffrey has always been quite the adventurer.
 Although he has made many trips overseas, his travels closer to home have taken him whale watching off the coast of Nova Scotia and even glacier ice trekking in Jasper, Alberta.

 Born in Toronto, Jeffrey received his Bachelor’s degree from York University, where he was a member of the Dean’s Honour Roll.
 Jeffrey moved out West and lived in Edmonton, Alberta where he attended law school at the University of Alberta and attained his Juris Doctor law degree.
-Jeffrey then moved back to north Toronto where he was called to the Ontario Bar in 2001 and is a member of the Law Society of Ontario.
+Jeffrey then moved back to Toronto where he was called to the Ontario Bar in 2001.